Akshay-Hegde/pyrocms-us-weather-widget/README.md

 Please Note: You'll need to add your own CSS styles.
 Also, if you can't tell from its name, this widget currently only works in the United States.

-Step 1: Extract contents of this zip to a new folder:
+Step 1: Extract contents of this zip (or clone) to a new folder:

 	addons/<site-ref>/widgets/us_weather_forecast